ethereum/devp2p/caps/eth.md

 A peer may respond with an empty list iff none of the hashes match transactions in its pool.

-### GetNodeData (0x0d)

-`[request-id: P, [hash₁: B_32, hash₂: B_32, ...]]`

-Require peer to return a [NodeData] message containing state tree nodes or contract code matching the requested hashes.

-### NodeData (0x0e)

-`[request-id: P, [value₁: B, value₂: B, ...]]`

-Provide a set of state tree nodes or contract code blobs which correspond to previously requested hashes from [GetNodeData].
-Does not need to contain all; best effort is fine.
-This message may be an empty list if the peer doesn't know about any of the previously requested hashes.
-The number of items that can be requested in a single message may be subject to implementation-defined limits.

-The recommended soft limit for NodeData responses is 2 MiB.

 ### GetReceipts (0x0f)

 `[request-id: P, [blockhash₁: B_32, blockhash₂: B_32, ...]]`